Italy expels 30 Russian diplomats over security fears | Law-Order

 - Italy

-Italy has expelled 30 Russian diplomats because of security concerns, Foreign Minister Luigi Di Maio said on Tuesday, according to comments sent by a spokesman.
+Italy has expelled 30 Russian diplomats because of security concerns, Foreign Minister Luigi Di Maio said on Tuesday, and Russia was set to retaliate, according to TASS.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)